stanford-scs/scp-spec/draft-mazieres-dinrg-scp-03.md

 * If `cCounter != 0`: `vote commit <n, ballot.value>` for every
   `cCounter <= n <= hCounter`

-Note that to be valid, an `SCPPrepare` message must satisfy:
+Note that to be valid, an `SCPPrepare` message must satisfy the following conditions:

 * If `prepared != NULL`, then `prepared <= ballot`,
 * If `preparedPrime != NULL`, then `prepared != NULL` and